yashthakur2006/NEOCOGNITRON-vs-NEW-AGE-CNNs-/paper.md

 We revisit an early invariance-driven architecture under modern tools, and explicitly measure the invariance–accuracy trade-off rather than assuming robustness “comes for free.”

+## 2. Background

+### 2.1 The Neocognitron

+The Neocognitron is a hierarchical neural network proposed by Fukushima as a model of visual pattern recognition in the ventral visual stream.
+Its core principles are:

+- **S-cells (simple cells):** Local feature detectors that respond to specific patterns (e.g., oriented edges) at particular positions.
+- **C-cells (complex cells):** Units that pool over neighboring S-cells, building local invariance to small shifts and distortions.
+- **Layered hierarchy:** Repeated S/C modules arranged in depth, gradually increasing receptive field size and invariance extent.

+The Neocognitron originally employed **self-organizing, unsupervised learning** inspired by Hebbian mechanisms, without gradient-based backpropagation.
+Its design prioritized invariant recognition over the specific loss landscapes that modern deep learning focuses on.

+**Conceptual takeaway:**
+Neocognitron embodies an explicit architectural commitment to invariance, realized through early and repeated pooling.